lingo-reviews/tenets/README.md

-# smells
+# tenets

-Smell detectors to use with [Lingo](https://github.com/lingo-reviews/lingo).
+Tenets to use with [Lingo](https://github.com/lingo-reviews/lingo).

-"a code smell is a surface indication that usually corresponds to a deeper problem in the system" - Martin Fowler
+Tenet: a “principle ... held as true by members of a profession, group, or movement.” [dictionary.com](http://dictionary.reference.com/browse/tenet)

+A tenet describes a project specific principle and detects [code smells](https://en.wikipedia.org/wiki/Code_smell) indicating its violation.